Economic Problems of Bangladesh and Solutions

 Rapid Industrialization

-It is impossible to get developed badge without industrialization.
+It is impossible to get a developed badge without industrialization.
 Industrialization can fasten urbanization and use natural resources.
 Job opportunities will create for working force and they will lead a better life.
 RMG is doing better here.

 Use of Natural Resources